Basement Jaxx

-Basement Jaxx are an English electronic music duo consisting of Felix Buxton and Simon Ratcliffe.
+Basement Jaxx are an English electronic music duo consisting of Felix Buxton (born 30 April 1970) and Simon Ratcliffe (born 28 November 1969).
 The pair got their name from the regular club night they held in Brixton, London, UK.
 They first rose to popularity in the underground house scene of the mid-1990s, but would go on to find international chart success and win Best Dance Act at both the 2002 and 2004 BRIT Awards.
-Their most successful singles are "Red Alert", "Rendez-Vu", "Romeo" and "Where's Your Head At".
+Some of their most successful singles are "Red Alert", "Rendez-Vu", "Romeo", "Where's Your Head At", "Do Your Thing", and "Good Luck".

 History

+Background

+Felix Buxton's father The Rev Derek Major Buxton (4 February 1931 – 17 March 2022) was a Leicestershire vicar, who was ordained on Sunday 18 December 1960 in Leicester Cathedral.
+His father was originally from Leigh, Staffordshire, the second son of James Buxton, who died in 1969.
+In the early 1960s, his father was the assistant Anglican chaplain of the University of Leicester, moving to Ibstock in May 1969.
+The Rev Buxton and wife Eileen moved from Ibstock (St Denys) with Heather, to St Paul's Woodhouse Eaves and St Mary's church in Woodhouse on 27 April 1987, with a ceremony conducted by the Bishop of Leicester, on Tuesday 5 May 1987.
+His father retired in April 1998.

+Felix Buxton studied Engineering Design at the University of Exeter.